- Overall design

 After finishing our first FAC system Rubik cube solver back in 2015 we decided to make a 4 gripper solver in FAC as well, but not before we made a 3 gripper Rubik cube solver in Meccano first.
-So after finishing the Meccano solver the basic design of a 4 gripper protoype was more or less ready by the mid of 2016.
+After finishing the Meccano solver the mechanical design of the 4 gripper protoype was more or less ready by the mid of 2016.
 Making a nice oak woodcase and incorporating all the mechanical components, electronics and hiding all the wires was done by the end of 2018.
 The programming part started more or less the same time.
-During the programming the gripper mechanics had to be modified a couple of times in order to achieve a durable gripping performance.
+During the programming the gripper mechanics had to be modified a couple of times in order to achieve a reliable gripping performance.

 Cube solver as per april 2021

 The grippercomponent has been entirely redesigned compared to our 3 gripper solver.
 Initially I followed the old school method to define the designparameters of the linkage diagram.
 A learnfull process, but quite time consuming.
 Old school prototyping of a linkage based gripper (july 2015)

 After having set the designspecifications I designed a complete gripper system in AutoCad to be sure there are no desigflaws left and to assure the freedom of movements -gripping and rotating- of each seperate gripper.
 A digital study to check for designflaws

 During testing in the real machine it became clear, that the gripangle was a bit unfortunate resulting in a less effective gripping performance.
 The gripper had to be modified, but I didn’t want to change it conform the method of the old school prototyping.
 Searching on Internet for a good linkage mechanism design software I came across the linkage program of David Rector.
 With this package I was able to finetune the parameters of the gripper mechanism resulting in an optimal performance of the gripper as a whole.
 Prototyping a linkage based gripper With linkage design software (february 2020)